| |

 Built-In and Under-Seat Storage Options

-Under-bed storage drawers are my go-to.
-I use wooden crates with wheels so they slide out easily, holding blankets, clothes, or all the random gear I can’t leave behind.
+Under-bed storage drawers are my favorite upgrade.
+Use wooden crates with wheels attached to the bottom.
+They slide out easily and hold blankets, clothes, or camping gear.

-Slide-out cabinet drawers make deep cabinets actually usable.
-Instead of digging around blindly, everything comes right to you.
+Slide-out cabinet drawers transform deep cabinets into accessible storage.
+Instead of digging through piles, everything slides right out to you.

-I use these in my kitchen for pots and pans, and in the bathroom for towels.
-The difference is huge.
+I’ve installed these in my kitchen for pots and pans, and in my bathroom for towels and supplies.
+The difference is night and day.

-Bench seating with storage is a double win.
-I built cushioned benches that lift up, hiding games, books, or emergency supplies underneath.
+Bench seating with storage does double duty.
+I built cushioned seats that lift up to reveal storage compartments underneath.
+Perfect for games, books, or emergency supplies.

 6 Pack Clothes Storage Bins